maranasgroup/optstoic-python/README.md

     #Install the python graphviz
     pip install graphviz
     ```

-4. [Component-Contribution](https://github.com/eladnoor/component-contribution) or [Component-Contribution Fork](https://github.com/maranasgroup/component-contribution) (Optional if you are only using this for pathway drawing)
+4. [Component-Contribution](https://github.com/eladnoor/component-contribution) (*Optional if you are only using this for pathway drawing*)